ME2SWE/Routes/README.md

 In a separate teminal window, start the server by running 'npm start'

 ### Files that you dont need
+public/src/index.js
+public/dist/index2.html

-index.js and index2.html were from my original vanilla js version.
+These files were from my original vanilla js version.
 They are not necessary with the current react version